Probing Pretrained Models of Source Code: Models

 \subsection{CodeT5}

 CodeT5 \cite{CodeT5} is an encoder-decoder model based on the T5 \cite{t5} architecture and pretrained on 8.35M functions in 8 programming languages (Python, Java, JavaScript, PHP, Ruby, Go, C, and C\#).
 The model combines the masked language modeling objective with code-specific objectives, including identifier tagging and predicting variable names.
-We experiment with two released model checkpoints: CodeT5-base (220M) and CodeT5-small (60M).
+We experiment with two released model checkpoints~\footnote{\texttt{https://github.com/salesforce/CodeT5}}: CodeT5-base (220M) and CodeT5-small (60M).